amirhirx/react-todo-app/README.md

-# React Todo App
+# React Todo App 📝

-a simple todo app with React and TailwindCSS
+A modern task management app with responsive design for desktop 💻 and mobile 📱, featuring dark mode 🌙 and automatic saving of tasks ✅ and theme preferences 🎨 in LocalStorage.

+Features:

+Add ➕, edit ✏️, and delete 🗑️ tasks easily

+Smart modals 💬 for task input and editing

+State management with Context API 🔄 for seamless updates

+Persisted theme 🌗 and task lists 🗂️ for consistent user experience

+Tech Stack: React ⚛️ | TypeScript 🟦 | TailwindCSS 🎨
+Deployment: Cloudflare Pages ☁️

 ## Screenshots